zhEdward/RxJava-Android-Samples/README.md

 The value of this technique becomes more apparent when you have more number of input fields in a form.
 Handling it otherwise with a bunch of booleans makes the code cluttered and kind of difficult to follow.
 But using `.combineLatest` all that logic is concentrated in a nice compact block of code (I still use booleans but that was to make the example more readable).

-### 9. Pseudo caching : retrieve data first from a cache, then a network call (using concat, concatEager, merge or publish)
+### Retrieve data first from a cache, then a network call

 We have two source Observables: a disk (fast) cache and a network (fresh) call.
 Typically the disk Observable is much faster than the network Observable.
 But in order to demonstrate the working, we've also used a fake "slower" disk cache just to see how the operators behave.